How to Trade the Rising Wedge Pattern’s 81% Success Rate

 Auto-detect this Chart Pattern with TradingView

 Traders should pay attention to volume when trading a rising wedge chart pattern.
-Lower volume during the rising wedge formation is considered a confirmation of the impending trend reversal in this setup.
+Lower volume during the rising wedge formation confirms the impending trend reversal in this setup.
 In the above chart, both wedges display decreasing volume during formation.

 The entry point for a rising wedge pattern is at the price breakout of the wedge, either up or down.
 Traders should place a stop-loss order below or above the breakout to protect against potential losses.
 The exit point can be determined by placing an initial target at 50% of the wedge’s height.
 (See Chart Above)